-Councillors live within easy distance of residents are and easily contactable.
-They will help wherever possible or sign post you to someone who can.
+Councillors live within easy distance of residents and are readily contactable.
+They will help wherever possible or signpost you to someone who can.

 These are located at Orient Road.

-The Annual Residents Meeting is held in May for resident to voice their opinions on the important issues affecting Lancing.
-An additional meeting in October is also convened for residents to hear updates of Council activities and council grants awarded.
+The Annual Residents' Meeting is held in May for residents to voice their opinions on important issues affecting Lancing.
+An additional meeting in October is also convened for residents to hear updates of the Council's activities and grants awarded by the Council.

-The Council generates income from leasing 250 beach hut plots at Beach Green and Widewater.
+The Council generates income from leasing some 260 beach hut plots at Beach Green and Widewater Lagoon.

 Car Parks and Refreshment Kiosks

-These are located at Beach Green and Widewater (owned and leased out by the Council).
+These are located at Beach Green and Widewater Lagoon (owned and leased out by the Council).

 Christmas Tree, Lights and Market

-The Council is responsible for the Christmas tree and Christmas lights along South Street and North Road.
+The Council is responsible for the Christmas Tree and Christmas Lights along South Street and North Road.
 The Christmas Market is also organised in conjunction with Adur District Council.
-The date for the next Christmas market is Saturday 15 December 2018.
+The date for the next Christmas Market is Saturday 21 December 2019.

-Located at Monks Rec, used in connection with Council maintenance work and home to the highly successful Community Bike Project.
+Located at Monks Rec, used in connection with Council maintenance work and home to the Community Bike Project.

 Elections take place every four years to allow you to vote for local candidates to sit on the Council.
 The next elections of the full Council will be held in May 2020.

-The Council makes annual provision for grant aid (currently £5,000) which local groups and charities can apply to.
+The Council makes annual provision for Grant Aid (currently £5,000) for which local groups and charities can apply.
 Applications are considered in September.

-Request your Council to lobby Adur District Council, West Sussex County Council or other authority/organisation in an attempt that a fair share of the rates you pay to those organisations are spent to the benefit of Lancing or on controversial matters.
+Request your Council to lobby Adur District Council, West Sussex County Council or any other authority/organisation in an attempt to ensure that a fair share of the rates you pay to those organisations are spent to the benefit of Lancing or on controversial matters.

-The Council circulates a quarterly newsletter to every household in the village.
+The Council circulates its quarterly Newsletter to every household in the village.

 Notice Boards and Clock

-The Council owns and maintains the Parish Halls on South Street, where many local community groups meet and as of September 2017 is also home to a new nursey and a few other businesses/organisations.
-Rooms are hired out for a range of private functions and host local concerts and theatrical plays.
+The Council owns and maintains the Parish Halls on South Street, where many local community groups meet as well as local concerts and theatrical plays are hosted .
+Also it is home to the Beachside Montessori Nursey and a few other businesses/organisations.
+Rooms are hired out for a range of private functions and activities.

-Headborough Gardens and Wenciling Gardens, located on South Street.
+Headborough Gardens and Wenceling Gardens, located on South Street.

 The Council owns and manages 4 recreation grounds.
 The grass is cut, on average, 28 times a year and the 5 football pitches are marked out and are available for hire to local teams.
 The Council is also responsible for 4 children's play areas, 2 youth shelters, basketball hoop, skate park, parkour facility and 2 multi-use games areas.